-Invites for nomination are now open and are to be completed via the survey form as per the above link.
-Individuals are invited to nominate themselves, or organisations are encouraged to nominate members of their team whom would benefit from inclusion in the program.
+Invitations for nomination are now open and are to be completed via the survey form here.
+Individuals are invited to nominate themselves, or organisations are encouraged to nominate members of their team who would benefit from inclusion in the program.

 5. What time commitment is required from an ELITE Emerging Leader?